 Video: Wayne Gretzky all-time leader in goals, points

-1962: Bill Gadsby, playing his 17th NHL season, becomes the first defenseman in League history to reach 500 points in his career.
+1962: Bill Gadsby, playing his 17th NHL season, becomes the first defenseman in League history to have 500 points in his career.
 The milestone comes on a third-period assist in the Detroit Red Wings' 3-1 victory against the visiting Chicago Blackhawks.

 1977: Rangers center Phil Esposito becomes the third player in NHL history to score 600 goals.
 He joins Gordie Howe and Bobby Hull when he scores a power-play goal during the first period of a 5-1 victory against the Vancouver Canucks at Pacific Coliseum.

-1998: Goaltender Mike Vernon makes 21 saves to help the San Jose Sharks defeat the visiting Dallas Stars 4-0.
+1998: Goalie Mike Vernon makes 21 saves to help the San Jose Sharks defeat the visiting Dallas Stars 4-0.
 The Sharks score their four goals on nine shots, the fewest by a winning team since shots on goal become a statistic in the 1955-56 season.